Weinstein lawyer to jury: texts will show alleged attacks were consensual sex

 Before Wednesday’s proceedings got underway, Weinstein exited a white sports utility vehicle with help from two members of his team, one carrying the walker that Weinstein has used for recent court appearances as he recovers from recent back surgery.

-During the prosecution’s opening statements, Weinstein sat quietly at the defence table, occasionally sipping water from a clear plastic cup or writing on a legal pad.
+During the prosecution’s opening statements, Weinstein sat quietly at the defense table, occasionally sipping water from a clear plastic cup or writing on a legal pad.

 Around 100 people were packed into the courtroom, including Manhattan District Attorney Cyrus Vance.